This post may contain affiliate links. Please see my disclosure policy for details.

 So, if you want any chance of seeing the ocean, you’ll have to join the crowd.

 Here, you can also see the remains on an old pier that used to be in Alleppey.
 But, by the looks it was destroyed decades ago.

 There are some coconut stalls and drink stands in the area if you’re feeling thirsty.

 3. Sip a coconut and scrape out the jelly!

 One of my favourite things to do in South India is drink the fresh coconuts that grow in the area.

-These are quite literally hacked from the palm trees and sold that day, so you’ll be getting it completely fresh with all the flavour in tact.
-Such a blessing compared to UK where we have to import them.
+These are quite literally hacked from the palm trees and sold that day, so you’ll be getting it completely fresh with all the flavour intact.
+Such a blessing compared to the UK where we have to import them.

 Then, you can use the spoon to scrape out all the fresh coconut jelly that’s inside it.
 It’s honestly the best and if you haven’t tried fresh coconut before, now is your chance.

 Look out for coconut sellers in Alleppey on the roadside, in the backwaters, and on the beaches too!
 It’s the perfect refreshment on a hot day.

 4. Take a day ride on an Alleppey House Boat